-Question Answer Marks EITHER EITHER 6(a) Discuss some of the ways in which Armitage explores relationships between men and women in Sir Gawain and the Green Knight .
+Question Answer Marks EITHER 6(a) Compare and contrast Armitage's presentation of Arthur's court and the lord's court in Sir Gawain and the Green Knight.
 25 Mark according to the levels of response marking criteria.
-OR 6(b) Comment closely on Armitage's presentation of the castle in the following extract from the poem.
+OR 6(b) Analyse ways in which Armitage presents Sir Gawain and the lord of the castle, Bertilak de Hautdesert, in the following extract.
 25 Mark according to the levels of response marking criteria.